 One of the best gifts anyone can give me is an ingredient.
-While others may want a completed recipe – a cookie, a bread, etc. I’d much rather have the berries, the chocolate or the oil which I will then turn into a final product.
+While others may want a ready-made food – a cookie, a bread, etc. I’d much rather have the berries, the chocolate or the oil, which I will then turn into the final product.

 Yeah, I’m that person on your gift list that doesn’t take much work at all.

 So I was thrilled earlier this week when a friend gave me some rhubarb.
 As I mentioned last spring with my rhubarb experiments I was never a fan of it growing up, but as I’ve learned of more things to do with it, I actually kind of like the stuff.

 Another source of my rhubarb inspiration has been Two Peas and Their Pod.
 Maria shares her love of rhubarb in her recipes such as the Rhubarb Apple Bread which got me thinking about how to use my rhubarb.

 Since we have so many strawberries, I just had to go with the classic combination.
 So I played around with a few ingredients and came up with a bread of my own.

 There is something about a slice of seasonal quick bread and a cup of coffee on a beautiful Saturday morning that makes the entire weekend complete!

 Adapted from Rhubarb Apple Bread from Two Peas and Their Pod